Efnilite/neoschematic/README.md

 ### NeoSchematic

+**Supports 1.18-1.21**

 [Source](https://github.com/Efnilite/neoschematic) · [SpigotMC](https://www.spigotmc.org/resources/116652/) · by [Efnilite](https://github.com/Efnilite)

 </div>

 ## Features
 - Much easier and smaller than WorldEdit
-- Schematics are stored in JSON: allows for easy editing and reading
+- Schematics can be stored in JSON
+  - Allows for easy editing and reading
   - Storage size scales linearly with the amount of blocks: 1 million blocks ~= 1 MB
+- Schematics can be stored in ZIP
+  - Allows for small file sizes

 ## Todo